LaravelDaily/LaraOnboarding/readme.md

-Laravel package for sending scheduled emails to registered application users
+Laravel package for sending scheduled emails to registered users, on their 2th, 4th or Xth day after registration.
+Typical usage is "onboarding" emails during free trial period or first days of using your application.

 ---